 Whether it lives up to the early season hype and national billing remains to be seen.
-One thing is certain: The sportsbooks like the Buckeyes as runaway favorites against the Fighting Irish.
+One thing is certain: The online sportsbooks like the Buckeyes as runaway favorites against the Fighting Irish.

 FanDuel has Ohio State as a 17.5-point favorite while offering the over/under at 58.5 points.

 Placing a legal wager on sports in Ohio will not be available, however, until the universal launch date for sports betting arrives Jan.
 1, 2023.
 Until then, Ohio residents can travel to neighboring states that offer sports betting to place a sports bet.

 The meeting of Midwest powerhouses is drawing plenty of attention from bettors.

 “We opened up this line in May with Ohio State as a 10.5-point favorite,” said Joey Feazel, Caesars Sportsbook lead college football trader, in a press release.
 “We were expecting a smaller skill gap between two Top-5 teams, but it appears in bettors’ minds that Ohio State is far better than Notre Dame.
 This line has now settled in at -17 and it appears to be holding ground at that number.

 “One thing is for sure, Notre Dame certainly does not want to get into a shootout against the immensely talented Ohio State offense.
 I expect Notre Dame to try to keep the ball out of [Ohio State quarterback] C.J.
 Stroud’s hands and control the tempo of the game.
 But if Ohio State’s offense is as explosive as it looks on paper, this game could get out of hand quickly.”

 The storylines are plentiful, beginning with the fact that these are two of college football’s most storied programs.